aplz/aplz.github.io/index.md

 I received my PhD in Machine Learning (ML) and Natural Language Processing (NLP) from the [University of Bonn](https://mlai.cs.uni-bonn.de/) and [Fraunhofer IAIS](https://www.iais.fraunhofer.de/en.html) where I was member of the Text Mining group.
 Now I work on AI and data driven products, mostly focused on applications in the medical and healthcare domain.

-My main passion is in NLP, especially for the German language.
-I am also interested in Information Retrieval (IR) and sometimes I build Recommender Systems.
+My main passion is in NLP, especially for the German language, and Information Retrieval (IR).
+Sometimes I build Recommender Systems.

 ### Talks